exercism/v3/languages/elixir/exercises/concept/conditionals/.docs/instructions.md

 ### 3. Send an alert

 An engineer wants to be alerted when some events occur in the log.
 They would like to be notified if an `:error`, `:fatal`, or `:unknown` event occurs.

-Implement the `LogLevel.send_alert?/1` function to determine if an alert should be send based on the log line's label.
+Implement the `LogLevel.send_alert?/1` function to determine if an alert should be sent based on the log line's label.

 ```elixir
 LogLevel.send_alert?(1)